neelkamath/project-setup/kotlin-jvm-backend.md

     and running your application - all in a single command).
 - It has the best syntax.
 For example:
   - It's expressional.
+  - It has a consistent and powerful collections interfaces.
+  - It has excellent utility functions such as picking a random element from a list
   - It supports advanced functional programming concepts such as `associateWith()`.
   - It supports advanced OOP concepts such as sealed interfaces.
 - It compiles faster than Java even though it has more features (Java is considered to compile at a decently fast speed)